-I graduated in 2012 from Amherst College, where I worked in the Miller lab, studying the evolution of the mating system gene, S-RNase, in island and mainland populations of Lycium carolinianum for my honors thesis.
-S-RNase is part of a mechanism that determines the ability of a plant to self-fertilize.
-I studied how allelic diversity at this gene varied among populations that were and were not self-compatible.
+I got my biology degree in 2012 from Amherst College, where I worked with Jill Miller studying mating system evolution in island and mainland populations of Lycium carolinianum for my honors thesis.
+I studied how allelic diversity at a gene that is part of the mechanism that determines the ability of a plant to self-fertilize varied among populations that were and were not self-compatible.

 During the summer of 2012, I worked in the Vector-Borne Disease Lab at the Yale School of Public Health under Dr. Maria Diuk-Wasser.
 Our summer field work aimed to quantify the density of deer ticks in eastern Connecticut.
 Additionally, with samples collected from each of our field sites, we determined the prevalence of disease-causing bacteria within the surveyed tick populations.